-The assessment sought to back-up the implementation of the R7 HIV GFATM program in Kosovo in support to the National HIV Program which includes MMT as an important element of Harm Reduction services for PWID.
-The aims was to assess the current quality of existing measures and to recommend corrective measures that should be undertaken to improve grant performance as well as service accessibility and quality.
-The consultant, Susanne Schardt, evaluated the implementation of current MMT programs, shortcomings of program implementation, management and coordination, assessment of drop out causes from the MMT program, client's needs, patient support programs, and most efficient ways of providing integrated care to PWID.
+The assessment sought to back-up the implementation of the R7 HIV Global Fund-financed program in Kosovo in support to the National HIV Program which includes MMT as an important element of Harm Reduction services for PWID.
+The aim was to assess the quality of existing measures and to recommend corrective measures to improve grant performance as well as service accessibility and quality.

+For the general MMT Assessment, the consultant, Susanne Schardt, evaluated the implementation of current MMT programs, shortcomings of program implementation, management and coordination, assessment of drop out causes from the MMT program, client's needs, patient support programs, and most efficient ways of providing integrated care to PWID.